jpdominguez/pyNAVIS/docs/source/Examples/mono_stereo.rst

     mono_file = Loaders.loadAEDAT('path/to/file/name.aedat', settings)

 .. warning::
-    Pay attention to the **mono_stereo** paramter, which was set to 0, meaning that the file that is loaded is mono.
+    Pay attention to the **mono_stereo** parameter, which was set to 0, meaning that the file that is loaded is mono.

 Then execute the ``mono_to_stereo()`` function: